Reporting A Safety Occurrence

 - Details of the airworthiness or maintenance occurrence

-Please note that to comply with the terms of the BGA’s Part M subpart F&G approvals, the following airworthiness related occurrences must be reported;
+Please note that to comply with the terms of the BGA’s Part M subpart F&G approvals, the following airworthiness related occurrences must be reported to the BGA;

 What does the BGA do with the Information?

-The BGA ‘Post accident and incident reporting process’ describes how the BGA processes information received, including to update the EU reporting portal as required by Regulation (EU) No 376/2014 and Implementing Regulation (EU) 2015/1018.
+The BGA ‘Post accident and incident reporting process’ describes how the BGA processes information received, including to update the MOR reporting portal.

 All personal data submitted on a reporting form is protected on receipt by the BGA.
 Please refer to our privacy notice.